xavierjeffy/OS-Lab-2/README.md

 My version of the banker's algorithm determines whether the system's state is in a safe sequence or not, based on the allocated, maximum, available, and needed resources for a set number of processes and resources with the values of each matrix being read in from a text file.
-The algorithm iterates through processes and avaiable resources to determine if the sequence is safe.
+The algorithm iterates through processes and available resources to determine if the sequence is safe.
 If all of the processes can complete execution without causing deadlock, a safe sequence is identified.